- Open Source CEO by Bill Kerr

 Rather than risk the lives of his men again in the open sea, Sir Ernest devises a new plan to tackle the journey overland.
 A trek like this on South Georgia had never before been attempted.
 And for good reason.
 Their trek across land would take them through steep snow-slopes and glaciers, jagged mountain peaks, and impassable cliffs.
 But it was the only thing between them and salvation.

 For 36 long and sleepless hours, this ringless fellowship (couldnāt help it) trudged one foot after the other through the snow.
-Led by Sir Ernest himself, with no map, and only a rough idea of the direction, they would make their way.
+Led by Sir Ernest himself, with no map and only a rough idea of the direction, they would make their way.
 Only stopping for food, moving ever so slowly close to the northern coast, narrowly miss crevasses as they go.

 Worsley played by Sean Bean.

-The final stage, with the whaling station in sight was Shackletonās toughest decision of all.
+The final stage, with the whaling station in sight, was Shackletonās toughest decision of all.
 Faced with the prospect of another cold night out in the open, which he feared they would not survive, Shackleton decided they should slide down a steep mountain slope in the dark, between them and the whaling station.
 Shackletonās Russian Roulette.
 This slide, essentially a controlled fall down the mountain, was extremely dangerous.
-As per his natureāSir Ernest would test the route first himself.
+As per his nature, Sir Ernest would test the route first himself.

 The rest is history.
-Shackleton, Frank Worsley, and Tom Crean arrived to the South Georgia whaling station of Stromness on May 20th, 1916, marking the end of their immediate ordeal and the beginning of the efforts to rescue their men still stranded on Elephant Island.
+Shackleton, Frank Worsley, and Tom Crean arrived at the South Georgia whaling station of Stromness on May 20th, 1916, marking the end of their immediate ordeal and the beginning of the efforts to rescue their men still stranded on Elephant Island.

 ![]() | ![]() |